-Imagine having the gift of invisibility and using it as a force for good.
-Sounds like some Marvel Comic hero’s superpower, right?
+What does leave no trace mean?
+Well, imagine having the gift of invisibility and using it as a force for good.
+Sounds like some Marvel Comics hero’s superpower, right?
 Well, this is also pretty much the ninja-skill needed for leave no trace camping.
 Be invisible.
 And do good.
 Or at least, try not to do bad stuff.

 - Plan ahead and prepare

 - Leave what you find